-The Fire and Life Safety Strategy aims to set out the fire engineering principles to be employed and developed to achieve compliance with the functional requirements of the Building Regulations relevant to the development.
+The Fire and Life Safety Strategy aims to set out the fire engineering principles to be employed and developed to achieve code compliance with the functional requirements of the Building Regulations relevant to the development.

-We offer a full range of building and fire code consulting services designed to fit the needs of developers, owners, and architects.
-XELUXE not only covers all applicable codes and design features; we also meet the challenges of aesthetics, functionality, and cost-efficiency.
+Xeluxe offers a full range of building and fire code consulting services designed to fit the needs of developers, owners, and architects.
+We not only cover all applicable codes and design features; we also meet the challenges of aesthetics, functionality, and cost-efficiency.

 Traditional code compliance sets the prescriptive criteria for a baseline level of safety which, for many clients, is a perfect fit for their fire protection needs.
 Through equivalencies, alternate methods, or performance-based analyses and designs, we are able to meet the essential needs of the client and code compliance.

 COMMON CODE ISSUES AND RESOLUTIONS

 The codes address a wide range of building and fire safety issues that are commonly misinterpreted or misapplied.
-XELUXE can clarify the code requirements and assist with incorporating the requirements into specific design applications
+XELUXE can clarify the architectural code consulting requirements and assist with incorporating the requirements into specific design applications

 Classifying a building simply as multiple occupancies is an incomplete classification, as the options for occupancy classification are limited to assembly, educational, day-care, health care, ambulatory health care, residential, residential board and care, mercantile, business, industrial, and storage.
 Rather, the classification of multiple occupancies needs to include mention of the occupancy types involved.